Trespass (clothing): Partnership with Glasgow 2014 Commonwealth Games

 In February 2013, it was announced that Trespass were the official uniform providers for the Glasgow 2014 Commonwealth Games.
 Trespass supplied the uniforms for the Queen's Baton Relay and the Games Workforce, estimated at 15,000 volunteers.
 On 18 August 2013, the Trespass designed uniforms were unveiled, alongside the relay baton.

+Trespass as Returning Sponsor for Glasgow 2026

+In August 2025, it was announced that Trespass has been appointed by Glasgow 2026 as the Official Uniform Partner and will design, produce, and supply the uniforms for the workforce and volunteers at the 2026 Commonwealth Games.
+Trespass becomes the first brand ever to kit out two editions of the Commonwealth Games, having previously supplied the uniforms for the Glasgow 2014 workforce and volunteers.
+The uniforms will be worn by thousands of team members and volunteers, showcasing Trespass’s technical materials and design.

 Sponsorship

 Trespass sponsors a number of sporting events and athletes.
 These include: